 No, Medicare is not the same as Medicaid.
-Medicare is health insurance for people 65 older, certain people under 65 with disabilities and people of any age with End-Stage Renal Disease (ERD).
+Medicare is health insurance for people 65 or older, certain people under 65 with disabilities, and people of any age with End-Stage Renal Disease (ERD).
 Medicaid is a federal and state program that helps people with limited resources and income with medical expenses.

 What Is a Medicare Supplement Plan?

 A Medicare Supplement Plan is a health insurance policy that is designed to help people pay for some or all of the costs not covered by Medicare Parts A and B.